 These may need proper clinical evaluation.

-A healthy gut usually feels calm and predictable-regular digestion, stable energy, minimal bloating, and overall comfort after meals.
+A healthy gut usually feels calm and predictable, with regular digestion, stable energy, minimal bloating, and overall comfort after meals.

 Yes.
 The gut and brain are deeply connected, and gut imbalance can influence mood, stress levels, and mental clarity.